Venue: Committee Room, Scarborough Town Hall, Scarborough

 To elect a Chairman for this meeting.

-RESOLVED that Councillor Neil Price be elected Chairman of this meeting.
+RESOLVED that Councillor Roberta Swiers be elected as Chair.

-Members are reminded of the need to consider whether they have a personal or prejudicial interest to declare in any of the items on this agenda.
-If so, the nature of the interest must be declared at the start or as soon as the interest becomes apparent, of the meeting.
-In addition, the attached form must be completed and passed to the Committee Administrator.
-The Officers will be pleased to advise, if necessary, and any request for assistance should be made, in the first instance, to the Committee Administrator whose name appears at the end of this agenda.
-Ideally, such advice should be sought before the day of the meeting so that time is available to consider any uncertainty that might arise.
+Members are reminded of the need to consider whether they have a disclosable pecuniary, prejudicial or other (personal) interest to declare in any items on this agenda.
+Details of any interest must be declared at the start of the meeting or as soon as any interest becomes apparent during the meeting.
+The attached form must also be completed.
+Any advice required should ideally be sought before the day of the meeting.

 Exclusion of the Public